 Each of the treatments is expected to influence a number of outcomes.
 Thus, HRT may benefit both CHD and fractures; low-fat dietary pattern may benefit breast and colorectal cancers and also CHD; and CaD supplementation may benefit fractures and also colorectal cancers.
 The trial has adequate statistical power for each of these outcomes (see Section 1-A3, Protocol Appendix 3).
 In general, the trial does not have statistical power to test subgroup hypotheses; nevertheless, trends in certain subgroups will be of interest.
 Some of the treatments may have synergistic effects in the subgroups receiving a combination of treatments (e.g., HRT and low-fat dietary pattern on CHD and low-fat dietary pattern and calcium on colorectal cancer), while others may tend to cancel out each other's effects (e.g., HRT and low-fat dietary pattern on breast cancer).
-Negative interactions may exist, so that the effect of a combination of treatments may be little different from each treatment alone).
+Negative interactions may exist, so that the effect of a combination of treatments may be little different from each treatment on its own (e.g., the combination of CaD and HRT may have no greater effect on fractures than either treatment alone).
 Other subgroup hypotheses are that benefit (or risk) may relate to some baseline characteristic (e.g., the protective effect of HRT on coronary disease may be greater in women with existing CHD, while the risk of breast cancer may be exaggerated in women with a family history of breast cancer).